 The Award spotlights these leaders and amplifies their stories to inspire and encourage others to social action, specifically to “Stand Up for Kids”.

-As the 2021 National Award winner, Cindy selected We Matter to receive a $50,000 grant.
+As the 2021 National Award winner, Irwin selected Feathers of Hope, Hairstory, and Ontario Child Advocacy Coalition to share a $50,000 grant.

 Leaders who have made a big difference in the lives of children and youth

 This year’s exceptional finalists have also made significant contributions to improve the lives of abused, abandoned or neglected children and youth.

 A champion for children, Sara Austin is the Founder and CEO of Children First Canada.
 With more than 20 years of experience advocating for the rights of kids in Canada and on the global stage, Sara leads a national movement to make Canada the best place in the world for kids to grow up.